 The planning system can be proactive and help promote more economic and social activities to allow more diverse local rural economies and encourage people to stay and work locally and feel integrated into rural communities.

-Nearly one third of businesses are located in rural areas with 62% of farms accommodating diversified activities.
+Nearly one quarter of businesses are located in rural areas with 66% of farms accommodating diversified activities.
 This trend looks to be continuing and needs to be supported by a positive planning system.
 Neighbourhood plans, if inclusive, can also offer an opportunity for wider community involvement.

 Local people need housing they can afford to rent or buy.
 For rural communities to thrive this means homes for people who work on farm and support rural communities, for young people and families and those needing to retire.
 More homes are needed on farm to support farming families and businesses.